Distributed Community Detection in Large Networks: A Distributed Community Detection Algorithm

 Exact modularity maximization is an NP-hard problem, which may be intractable for large networks.
 Henceforth, several approximate methods have been developed to find decent solutions that approximately maximize the modularity.
 In our implementation, we adopt the fast greedy algorithm \citep{clauset2004finding} to divide a large network into groups by optimizing the modularity, which is a widely used hierarchical clustering algorithm for group detection.
 The basic idea of the fast greedy algorithm is to start with each node being the single member of a group.
 Then we repeatedly concatenate the two groups whose amalgamation produces the largest increase in modularity.
 For a network of $n$ nodes, after $n-1$ such joins, a single group remains and the algorithm stops.
 The entire process can be represented as a tree whose leaves are the nodes of the original network and whose internal joints correspond to the joins.
 This dendrogram represents a hierarchical decomposition of the network into groups at all levels.
 Therefore, a cutoff point of the dendrogram can be selected based on the modularity or a given number of groups.

-{Since fast greedy algorithm generates a dendrogram, the number of groups $G$ can be determined by choosing the partitions with the greatest modularity during the training process without extra computation \citep{newman2004finding}.} {One potential risk to use maximal modularity to determine the group is to cause the ``resolution limit" issue \citep{fortunato2007resolution}, which means maximizing modularity would miss substructures of a network, i.e. wrongly treat several small groups as one large group.
-However, in our method, the ``resolution limit" issue can be corrected in the following community detection step. }
+{Since the fast greedy algorithm generates a dendrogram, the number of groups $G$ can be determined by choosing the partition with the greatest modularity during the training process without extra computation \citep{newman2004finding}.} {One potential risk when using the maximal modularity to determine the groups is the ``resolution limit'' issue \citep{fortunato2007resolution}, which means maximizing modularity would miss substructures of a network, i.e. wrongly treat several small groups as one large group.
+However, in our method, the ``resolution limit'' issue can be corrected in the following community detection step. }